ackama/silverstripe-cwp-template/README.md

 * Replace `silverstripe-template-project` in all files with the name of your project.
 * Replace `SilverstripeTemplateProject` in all files with the namespace of your project.
+* Replace `silverstripe-template-theme` in all files with the name of your theme.
-* Rename `themes/silverstripe-template-project` to the name of the template of your project.
+* Rename `themes/silverstripe-template-theme` to the name of the template of your project.

 In the case that the project uses a Heroku Test instance, please configure according to this section [Heroku Config]